The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Closed-Form Solutions of General Gaussian Schr odinger Bridges

+As in \cref{thm:mechanics}, the key step in the proof of \cref{thm:GaussianSB} is to recognize the symmetry of the matrix $\St^\top \Sigmasolinv$ where $\St$, defined in \eqref{eq:functions}, simply becomes the $\Ht$ in \cref{lem:lyapMain} (up to an additive factor of $\frac{\sdev^2\bar{t}}{2}\eye$) for $\sdev\Wiener$-\acp{GSB}.
+Although this can be directly verified via generalizing \cref{lem:lyapMain}, the computation becomes quite tedious, so our proof of \cref{thm:GaussianSB} will follow a slightly different route.
+In any case, given the symmetry of $\St^\top \Sigmasolinv$, the proof simply boils down to a series of straightforward calculations; see \cref{app:GaussianSB}.

-As an immediate corollary of \cref{thm:GaussianSB}, we obtain the closed-form expressions for conditional marginals of $\Xsol$.
-Importantly, this will allow us to perform a \emph{pretraining} procedure, described in detail in \cref{sec:methods}, for \emph{both} the forward and the backward drifts, which will prove extremely valuable in practice. \begin{restatable}{corollary}{GSBMargins} Let $\Xsol \sim \Psol$ be the the solution to \eqref{eq:GaussianSB}.
+\para{Closed forms for conditional distributions} In many practical applications such as generative modeling, a requirement to employ the \ac{SDE} representation of \acp{GSB} in \eqref{eq:GSB-forward-sol} is that its \emph{conditional distributions} given the initial points can be computed efficiently.
+As an immediate corollary of \cref{thm:GaussianSB}, we obtain the following closed-form expressions for these conditional distributions. \begin{restatable}{corollary}{GSBMargins} Let $\Xsol \sim \Psol$ be the the solution to \eqref{eq:GSB}.
 Then the conditional distribution of $\Xsol$ given end points has a simple solution: $\Xsol \vert \Xsol[0] = x_0 \sim \Ncal\parens*{ \cmeansol{\ctime}{0}, \cSigmasol{\ctime}{0} }$, where

 Similarly, $\Xsol \vert \Xsol[\horizon] = x_{\horizon} \sim \Ncal\parens*{ \cmeansol{\ctime}{\horizon}, \cSigmasol{\ctime}{\horizon} }$, where